ibm-mas/mas-performance/docs/mas/sizing/guidance.md

 * a dedicated worker node or external db is recommended.
 * db2 operator is an alternative.

+## MAS Manage

+Based on the benchmark results, for sizing we recommend 50 - 75 user load per MAS Manage UI server bundle pod, which is equivalent to a JVM with 2 core on Maximo 7.6.x.

 ## MAS Resource Statistics